Back to glossary

 What a good flow looks like

-• Inline comments, not email threads — the conversation lives next to the draft
+• Inline comments, not email threads, so the conversation lives next to the draft

 • Versioning, so you can see what changed between drafts